 Distress related to mental health concerns, suicidal thoughts, attempts to die by suicide, and completed suicides are an unfortunate but very real experience for students at Bucknell.
-We believe that suicide is preventable and that the first steps to preventing deaths is creating a community that is a) aware of signs that a person may be considering suicide, and b) able to take next steps to help a person at risk.
+We believe that there are many things that can be done to protect someone from being at risk of suicide.
+One of first steps to preventing deaths is creating a community that is a) aware of signs that a person may be considering suicide, and b) able to take next steps to help a person at risk.
 The more Bucknellians who have this training, the greater the chance that a student at risk will get the help they need when they most need it.

 As a student, you may find yourself concerned with the behavior, emotional concerns or demeanor of a friend.
 In the meantime, remember: